doll-exe/C-programming-a-modern-approach-2nd-Edition/README.md

-REMARK: when solving these problems, i do not use AI to implement logic. i implement logic myself and if i don't know how to code it, i google/ask AI about the syntax. i ask AI to help with logic only when im really-really stuck.
+REMARK: when solving these problems, I focus on implementing the logic myself.
+If I encounter difficulties with syntax or language-specific details, I use Google or ask AI for clarification.
+I only ask AI for guidance on logic when I am completely stuck, and even then I make sure to understand and reconstruct the reasoning on my own.